Attention students, faculty, staff and patrons, our department in Edinburg is moving to the 4th floor of the University Library.

 To request an appointment, select SCA from the menu and pick your desired date and time.
 You will receive an email confirmation for your appointment booking.

-Please note: UTRGV or TSC affiliated users should request appointments using their institutional email address.
+Please note: UTRGV users should request appointments using their institutional email address.

 To maximize your time at Special Collections & University Archives, background research will be conducted by library staff ahead of your visit.
 Therefore, the more information you can provide in advance, the better, i.e., full names, dates, places, and specific documents.